First impressions are critical when a prospective tenant inspects your Auckland property.

-There are tenants who want to save money and are happy to live in a property that is not in first class condition.
-There are others, who are happy to pay top rent, but expect the property to present at its absolute best.
+There are tenants who want to save money and are happy to live in a property that is not in first-class condition.
+There are others, who are happy to pay top dollar, but expect the property to present at its absolute best.

 Here are some valuable rental property presentation tips:

-- Repair or replace leaking taps, sticking doors, broken light fittings, loose door handles, rotten floor boards, leaky gutters and torn flyscreens.
+2. Repair or replace leaking taps, sticking doors, broken light fittings, loose door handles, rotten floorboards, leaky gutters and torn flyscreens.

-- Painting.
+3. Painting.
 If you are thinking about painting, only paint those areas that really need it unless you plan on a total repaint.
-A new quality paint-job will definitely lift a property, however if you only do certain areas it may cause the untouched areas to look worse.
+A new quality paint-job will definitely lift a property, however, if you only do certain areas it may cause the untouched areas to look worse.
 Use light, neutral colours as strong colours may not be to the tenant’s taste.
-If paint is generally in good condition, maybe minor touch ups are all that is required.
+If the paint is generally in good condition, maybe minor touch-ups are all that is required.

-- If your property is in a noisy area (such as a main road) this may affect the demand for the property.
-However this could be a perfect property for a shift worker who is at work during the peak traffice periods.
+4. If your property is in a noisy area (such as a main road) this may affect the demand for the property.
+However, this could be a perfect property for a shift worker who is at work during peak traffic periods.

-- If your property has a pool, ensure the pool and the surrounds are sparkling clean.
+7. If your property has a pool, ensure the pool and the surrounds are sparkling clean.
 You want the prospective tenants to think it is an asset, not a burden.
 If the filter or the pool needs professional repairs, it is better to do it now rather than putting it off.
-The repairs are usually tax deductable.
+The repairs are usually tax-deductible.